Rise of the Guardians: Home media

-Rise of the Guardians was released on Blu-ray Disc (2D and 3D) and DVD on March 12, 2013.
+Rise of the Guardians was released on Blu-ray (2D and 3D) and DVD on March 12, 2013.

 That was the last DreamWorks Animation home media release to be distributed by Paramount Home Entertainment, since 20th Century Fox announced its distribution agreement with DreamWorks Animation a few months before the theatrical release.
 The film was more successful at home media sales than at the box office, having at the end of the second quarter of 2013 "the highest box office to DVD conversion ratio among major releases."
 In the first quarter of 2013, it sold 3.2 million home entertainment units worldwide, and in the second quarter 0.9 million units, for a total of 4.1 million units.

 It was re-released on DVD on November 5, 2013, and comes with a wind-up marching elf toy.
 As of October 2014, 5.8 million home entertainment units were sold worldwide.
 In July 2014, the film's distribution rights were purchased by DreamWorks Animation from Paramount Pictures and transferred to 20th Century Fox.
-The rights were moved to Universal Pictures in 2018 after the buyout of DreamWorks Animation by Comcast/NBCUniversal.
+The rights were moved to Universal Pictures in 2018 after the buyout of DreamWorks Animation by Comcast/NBCUniversal in 2016.
 It was re-released on DVD and Blu-ray on June 5, 2018, by Universal Pictures Home Entertainment.